right arrow Back

 TL; DR

-What does auditing accounts receivables mean?
+What does invoice auditing accounts receivables mean?

 Auditing accounts receivable involves monitoring your customers’ accounts to recognise when invoices become overdue.